ghga-de/milestones-docs/26-dracula-ant/technical_specification.md

 ### Dataset access checks

-In order to check whether a given user has access to a given dataset, the claims repository provides an *internal* RPC endpoint that would return `false` or `true` according to whether the user has access or not.
+In order to check whether a given user has *download* access to a given dataset, the claims repository provides the following *internal* endpoint:

-- `/rpc/has_access?dataset_id=...&user_id=...`
+- `GET /datasets/{dataset_id}/users/{user_id}/download-access`
+  - authorization: only internal from download controller (via Istio)
+  - returns `true` or `false` as a scalar resource

+In order to facilitate authorization, the path of this endpoint starts with `datasets` and not with `users` which is already used by other endpoints fo the claims repository.

-This endpoint will be consulted by the Work Package Service as well as the download/upload services controllers.
+This endpoint will be consulted by the Work Package Service as well as the download service controller.

-Access permissions may later be stored in an internal database populated by evens sent by a data access service.
+This information will later be provided by the visa issuer service and checked with the help of the visa library.

+In order to check whether a given user has *upload* access to a given dataset, ...
+TODO

 ### Data schema